 One of the most advanced techniques is now available to address carpal tunnel syndrome.
-Performed by Dr. Cobb, micro-invasive carpal tunnel surgery offers patients a way to recover more quickly and comfortably than ever before.
+Micro-invasive carpal tunnel surgery offers patients a way to recover more quickly and comfortably than ever before.
 This innovative approach utilizes the SONEX SX-One MicroKnife™, a state-of-the-art surgical instrument that can be used to perform carpal tunnel release (CTR) with minimal trauma and scarring.
 A single incision, about 4-5 millimeters in size (smaller than the head of a pencil eraser), is made and the SX-One MicroKnife™ is inserted through this tiny opening.
 Ultrasound technology is then used to visualize the treated area and guide the instrument into place without causing damage to surrounding nerves, blood vessels, tendons, and other sensitive tissues.
 To better protect these vulnerable anatomic structures, Stealth MicroGuards™ are inflated around the blade to shield the tool while it is unsheathed.
 After the treatment is complete, the scalpel is enclosed again, the guards deflate, and the device can be removed via the same small opening.

 The micro-incision is so small it can be closed without sutures or stitches, a simple adhesive bandage can be applied instead.
 Some of the reported benefits of this technique include:

 - Faster pain relief (as much as five times quicker than traditional surgery)